ssanj/babyloncandle/posts/2015-05-14-its-good-to-be-alive.md

 ---
-title: It's Good to be Alive
+title: It&apos;s Good to be Alive
 author: sanjiv sahayam
 description: Be thankful for another day.
 tags: ideas, life